States Newsroom: Reception

+In 2020, the Nieman Foundation for Journalism listed but then retracted adding the newsrooms as "hyperpartisan" in a map.
+At a press conference in November of that year, Missouri Governor Mike Parson refused to take a question from a Missouri Independent reporter, saying "I am not going to respond to a c4 out of Virginia that is absolutely a propaganda news agency."
+According to PolitiFact, the Missouri Independent is a legitimate news organization, a 501(c)(3), and "not a website peddling hoaxes."

+In 2023, Nieman noted the experience of the journalists and in 2024 called NewsGuard's depiction of States Newsroom "misguided."
+In April 2024, Cameron Joseph wrote in the Columbia Journalism Review that the outlets "are nothing like the 'pink slime' organizations that pass off partisan propaganda as local news.
+Many of the journalists running the local newsrooms... had previously been at major state newspapers" and that reporters and editors were largely autonomous from the national operation.

 Newsrooms

-'In July 2019, States Newsroom had 13 outlets, nine of which were in swing states.
+In July 2019, States Newsroom had 13 outlets, nine of which were in swing states.
 As of 2024, States Newsroom had newsrooms in 39 states under its umbrella and the nationwide Stateline newsroom.
 In the other 11 states, States Newsroom syndicates content from independent nonprofit newsrooms such as CalMatters, CT Mirror, Honolulu Civil Beat, Mississippi Today, New York Focus, and the Texas Tribune.

-Iowa Capital Dispatch was the first to report a lawsuit against a local Tyson pork-processing plant for work conditions during COVID-19.
+In 2021, Iowa Capital Dispatch was the first to report a lawsuit against a local Tyson pork-processing plant for work conditions during COVID-19.